Breastfeeding and Baby Friendly Hospitals

 The benefits of breastfeeding do not stop when lactation does, and children who are breastfed as infants experience lower rates of chronic childhood conditions like:

-There is some data to suggest breastfed infants also experience better social-emotional development and attachment, increased IQ, and better speech and school performance.
-However, more recent research indicates this may be related to social factors like support systems and socioeconomic status that allow mothers to successfully breastfeed and contribute to a stable and supportive upbringing for the child, rather than breastmilk itself (10).
+Some data suggest that breastfed infants also experience better social-emotional development and attachment, increased IQ, and better speech and school performance.
+However, more recent research indicates this may be related to social factors like support systems and socioeconomic status that allow mothers to successfully breastfeed and contribute to a stable and supportive upbringing for the child rather than breast milk itself (10).

 Maternal Benefits

-The benefits of breastfeeding also extend beyond the infant and can positively impact mothers, and the duration of breastfeeding is inversely related to the occurrence of cancers of the reproductive tract and breasts, diabetes, and cardiovascular disease (6).
+The benefits of breastfeeding also extend beyond the infant.
+They can positively impact mothers, and the duration of breastfeeding is inversely related to the occurrence of cancers of the reproductive tract and breasts, diabetes, and cardiovascular disease (6).
 Studies also show higher rates of bonding and reduced incidence of postpartum depression for breastfeeding mothers (10).

 Global Impact

-Besides considering the impact on human life and suffering, there is also an economic impact, and the above examples equate to $1.1 billion in healthcare costs and $53.7 billion in lost wages/earnings by women and children who died prematurely or were disabled, or simply women who missed work due to taking care of sick children (25).
+Besides considering the impact on human life and suffering, there is also an economic impact.
+The above examples equate to $1.1 billion in healthcare costs and $53.7 billion in lost wages/earnings by women and children who died prematurely or were disabled or simply women who missed work due to taking care of sick children (25).

-When considering the environment, breastfeeding also produces less waste and is much more cost-efficient and sustainable.
-Formula manufacturing and packing creates greenhouse gases and increased pollution and waste and feeding formula requires energy to mix, heat, and refrigerate formula and clean bottles.
-Breastfeeding is not entirely waste-free, particularly for women who pump and store milk in any amount, but breastmilk production does not generate pollution, and any environmental impact is likely offset by the reduced illness and utilization of healthcare resources for breastfed infants (14).
+Regarding the environment, breastfeeding produces less waste and is much more cost-efficient and sustainable.
+Formula manufacturing and packing create greenhouse gases, increased pollution, and waste, and feeding formula requires energy to mix, heat, and refrigerate formula and clean bottles.
+Breastfeeding is not entirely waste-free, particularly for women who pump and store milk in any amount.
+Still, breastmilk production does not generate pollution, and any environmental impact is likely offset by the reduced illness and utilization of healthcare resources for breastfed infants (14).

 Ask yourself...

-- How do you think social factors like socioeconomic status and support systems influence both breastfeeding success and long-term child development outcomes?
+3. How do social factors like socioeconomic status and support systems influence breastfeeding success and long-term child development outcomes?
 What implications do you think this has for healthcare policies?

 Breastfeeding Goals and Initiatives